 “Comparison makes you feel superior or inferior.
 Neither serves a useful purpose.” – Jane Travis

 ‘Why can’t I be like her?”
-“Why can’t I be skinny like she is?”
+“Why can’t I be as fit as she is?”
+“Her life seems perfect!”
 These questions do sound familiar to many of us.
 At point in our life, we have all played the comparison game.
 What a game!
 It brings self-doubt, low self-esteem, strips away your confidence, leaves your jealous and filled with hate, makes you ungrateful.
 So much negativity attached to playing this game and yet quite a number of us still take part.

 I felt this topic was an important one to address and if you have read my Start Here section, you will see that on my blog, I will be addressing some of the stigmas that hold young people back from living out their purpose and becoming the best version of themselves.
 Comparison is a big one!
 Being a blogger, it’s so easy to get caught up in it because it is a competitive space, so many people no doubt who write better, are better graphic designers, have a wider network etc. and you’re more liable to fall prey to all this, well I certainly have sometimes.
 One thing I remind myself of each time that negative thought comes is “Rome was not built in a day.”
 Stop comparing your beginnings to someone else’s middle.
 We all have different paths, some much easier than others but what unites us is that we all have a common goal- to help mankind, to inspire, to motivate and to empower.